Two dead in Venezuela violence as protests drag on

 A second motorcycle driver was wounded and is in critical condition, President Maduro said in a televised broadcast.

-Troops arrived in some 20 armored vehicles and used tear gas to disperse several hundred demonstrators, Reuters witnesses said.
+Troops arrived in some 20 armoured vehicles and used tear gas to disperse several hundred demonstrators, Reuters witnesses said.

 Residents continued throwing rocks from above, but angry passers-by threw them back and attempted to force their way into buildings in an apparent attempt to find the assailants.